mnadims/dissertation/README.md

-# Research projects for my PhD Dissertation.
+# PhD Dissertation Research Projects (Organizing and Expanding)
-## There are scripts to generate the datasets which are not directly included in the repository for handling larger size of disk space requirements.
+## There are scripts to generate datasets that are not directly included in the repository, handling larger disk space requirements.